mendiolamj/cg-cloud-foundations-wiki/Terraform-Lab.md

 terraform apply
 ```

+The terraform init command initializes a working directory containing configuration files and installs plugins for required providers.
+The plugin we need in this case is the AWS plugin.

+ Terraform validate command is used to validate the syntax of the configuration included in Terraform file locally.

+And finally, the terraform apply command executes the actions proposed in a Terraform plan to create, update, or destroy infrastructure.
+In our case, we are clearly creating infrastructure

 7. Verify the created resource in the AWS management console.
 Congrats!
-You have now seen IaC in action.
+You have now seen IaC in action and have visual confirmation that a resource was actually created by looking at the AWS console.
 8. Now destroy this resource.
 Execute:

 ```console